-With growth of digital services, and greatly increased online activity this year we’ve grown so comfortable with using the internet and giving out personal details online, whether its to order an Uber, Deliveroo or do some online retail therapy, it’s easy to forget there are people out there who are up to no good.
+With growth of digital services, and greatly increased online activity over the past 18 months we’ve grown so comfortable with using the internet and giving out personal details online, whether its to order an Uber, Deliveroo or do some online retail therapy – it’s easy to forget there are people out there who are up to no good.
 While the majority of sites and apps are legitimate, unfortunately digital scams are amongst the most prevalent types of crime in the UK, and we’ve been made aware of a number of scams that target students to defraud them out of money.

 To make sure you and your personal data remains safe, we thought we’d refresh you with the do’s and don’ts of online safety.

 Beware of being baited into a phishing scam

 Phishing emails are one of the most common online scams.
 Phishing scams aim to trick you into handing over sensitive information or open attachments/web-links to malicious content and come in the form of emails, phone calls and text messages.
 Scammers will contact you, disguised as legitimate businesses, claiming you need to provide or confirm personal details.
 They may also attempt to obtain your IT account details.

 - Check the sender address directly matches the official email address